This website and blog does not provide medical advice, diagnosis or treatment. Read full disclaimer.

 Maybe you don’t have all of the tools you need right now to get to your goal.
 Maybe you are going to be too high a lot of the time because it’s safer than being too low.
 Maybe you need to get a different kind of insulin.
 Maybe switching to an insulin pump will be the answer.
 Regardless, there are likely limits on how much you will be able to improve your numbers in one day.

 Strive for better, not perfect.
 If you have a TIME IN TARGET of 50% for the last 7 days, strive for 55%.
 And then when you get there, try for 60%.
-Keep increasing the goal by 5% and then when you reach stagnation, reach out to your doctor and healthcare team.
+Keep increasing the goal by 5% and then when you find that you are having trouble improving, reach out to your doctor and healthcare team.
 Ask them how you can do better.

 Perfect doesn’t exist with diabetes treatment.
 Perfect would be a cure for diabetes.
 We don’t have a cure, so all we can do is our best.
 If you would like to read more encouragement about DOING BETTER with diabetes, read Chuck Eichten’s excellent book “The Book of Better: Life with Diabetes Can’t be Perfect.
 Make It better.”

 See that magnifying glass and blood drop symbol on the Freestyle Libre reader in the above photo?
-This means that the Libre reading may not be accurate and you should check your blood glucose by poking a hole in your finger.
+This means that the Libre reading may not be accurate and you should check your blood glucose.

 Also, do an old fashioned blood glucose check whenever you are in doubt about the reading and need more information about what’s really going on.
 The Libre is great for figuring out trends, but sometimes it’s wrong.